-Note: Loan quality = special provisions/loans
+Note: 1Loan quality = special provisions/loans Source: Bank of Slovenia

 As in previous years, banks class non-residents and sole proprietors as the greatest risk in the lending market, followed by the sectors of agriculture, hotels and catering, trade.
 The majority of sectors saw their quality improve last year, the sole exceptions being mining, health, and other public services, where there was a slight deterioration in loan quality.